AndyDoering/Keyboards/README.md

 - originativeco.com

 Communities for Beginner Keyboard Enthusiasts:
+- [Local meetups](https://www.youtube.com/watch?v=KB6mzNDFcyI) are a stellar way to try things out, talk to knowledgable folk, and meet other vendors and makers in the community
 - [Top Clack](https://discord.gg/32EgW6N), and [Mechs On Deck](https://discord.gg/m6u3Udw) are all great communities for starting out.
 Lurking around in the r/mechanicalkeyboards and r/mechmarket subreddits are the most common starting points for people.
 - Twitch is a great place to see [live shows](https://www.twitch.tv/mechsondeck/), [news](https://www.twitch.tv/topclack), and community updates
 - Instagram is the best place to get news, group buy updates, follow artisan keymakers.